cosminadrianpopescu/azul/README.md

   keys, this timeout is the time that `azul` will wait for the combination to be finished (default 500)
-* **opacity** The opacity of the floating windows, from 0 - non transparent to 100 - fullytransparent (default 0)
+* **opacity** The opacity of the floating windows, from 0 - non transparent to 100 - fully transparent (default 0)
 * **use_dressing** If true, use the
   [dressing.nvim](https://github.com/stevearc/dressing.nvim) plugin for user input, for example, for file locations when saving and restoring layouts